liyunze-coding/coworking-website/src/pages/widgets.md

 <img src="/assets/pixelchat.webp" width="500" class="mb-10">

 <a href="https://spotify.aidenwallis.co.uk/" target="_blank" class="font-bold underline hover:text-blue-400">Aiden Wallis</a>: A widget that shows what you're playing via Spotify.
-Bonus: you can add a command like !song to your bot (Nightbot, StreamElements, etc.) that outputs the current song.
+Bonus: you can add a command like !song to your bot (Nightbot) that outputs the current song.

 <img src="/assets/aidenwallis.webp" width="500" class="mb-10">